wayneeseguin/graft/docs/reference/operator-quick-reference.md

-# Spruce Operator Quick Reference
+# graft Operator Quick Reference

-A concise reference for all Spruce operators, organized by category.
+A concise reference for all graft operators, organized by category.

 ## Most Common Operators